I Can Get It for You Wholesale (album): Background

-Barbra Streisand's vocals are featured in the songs "I'm Not A Well Man", "Ballard Of The Garment Trade", "Miss Marmelstein" and "What Are They Doing To Us Now?".
-This album marks her first professional recording appearance.
-Goddard Lieberson, who produced the album, signed Streisand to a contract, and her first solo album The Barbra Streisand Album was released two months after I Can Get It for You Wholesale closed.
+The album marks Streisand's first professional recording appearance.
+She is featured on the songs "I'm Not a Well Man", "Ballard of the Garment Trade", "Miss Marmelstein", and "What Are They Doing to Us Now?".
+Album producer Goddard Lieberson signed Streisand to a contract, and her first solo album The Barbra Streisand Album was released two months after Wholesale closed on Broadway.

 Track listing

 All songs written by Harold Rome.